iboeters/minishell/README.md

 # minishell
-Minishell is a program that works like bash
+Minishell is a program that mimics the behaviour of bash

 It can execute commands and contains its own version of the builtins ``echo``, ``cd``, ``pwd``, ``export``, ``unset``, ``env``, ``exit``